IBM/mas-tas-appconnect-flows/README.md

 With these 4 steps completed, test the flow with a payload.

-Head back to the 'Try It' page in the deployed flow and scroll down to the bottom of the page under Parameters.
+Head back to the 'Try It' page in the deployed flow (or the documentation page if cloud-based) and scroll down to the bottom of the page under Parameters.

 <img src="/Pics/App-Connect-Test.jpeg" >

-In here, generate a test payload and send it through the flow to monitor if the information populates in the desired application.
+In here, fill in mxUrl and triUrl with the urls for the respective applications, generate a test payload to send through the flow and monitor if the information populates in the desired application.

 If there is a response other than 200 from the Test, refer to Troubleshooting.